Checkio-Game-Missions/checkio-empire-clock-angle/info/story.md

-How to measure an angle without a protractor?
+How do we measure an angle without a protractor?
-Sometime in battles we should use any things.
+Sometime in battles things get complicated and we need to use the things around us in creative ways.
-So the simple analog clock can help us.
+To get the degrees of an angle, a simple analog clock can help us out here.